Laragear/webpass/README.md

 * **I get `The token must be an CSRF (40 characters) or XSRF token` in the console every time I try to use Webpass!**

 It's because Webpass its trying (and failing) to find a valid token.
 You may [issue your own](#csrf--xsrf-token), or [disable it all together](#csrf--xsrf-token).

+* **How do I enable debug messages?**

+By default, browsers don't show debug messages in the Console.
+To enable that, enable/raise messages levels to "debug".
+Usually that option is shown as "Levels" or "Filters" on the top of the console pane.

 * **How do I decode the BASE64 URL strings incoming to the server?**